MaastrichtU-IDS/data2services-pipeline/README.md

   r2rml /data/config.properties
 ```

-#### RdfUpload
+#### Upload RDF

-Finally, upload the generated RDF to GraphDB.
+Finally, use [**RdfUpload**](https://github.com/MaastrichtU-IDS/RdfUpload/) to upload the generated RDF to GraphDB.
 It can also be done manually using [GraphDB server imports](http://graphdb.ontotext.com/documentation/standard/loading-data-using-the-workbench.html#importing-server-files) for more efficiency on large files.

 ```shell
 # RDF Upload